winnycodegurl/Ds-Phase1--Movies-Project/README.md

 With a correlation coefficient of 0.685682 and a positive covariance between production_budget and domestic_gross, it's evident that there's a moderately positive relationship between the production budget and domestic gross.
 Microsoft should consider allocating sufficient budgets to productions while ensuring effective cost management to maximize return

 4.The second-best movie has a runtime of 70.0 minutes.
-Microsoft may consider analyzing the runtime preferences of the audience and adjusting their movie lengths accordingly to optimize viewer engagement.s.
+Microsoft may consider analyzing the runtime preferences of the audience and adjusting their movie lengths accordingly to optimize viewer engagements

 Click to add a cell.